flutter/devtools/case_study/memory_leaks/images_1/README.md

 This will display the number objects in the ImageCache for pending, cache and live images.

-Now start traversing through the images in the "Image Viewer" scroll down a lot to cause a lot of images to be loaded over the network.
-Notice how the memory is growing rapidly, over time, first 500M, then 900M, then 1b, and topping 2b in total memory usage.
+Now start scrolling through the images in the "Image Viewer" (click and drag) for a number of pictures - causing lots of images to be loaded over the network.
+Notice the memory is growing rapidly, over time, first 500M, then 900M, then 1b, and finally topping 2b in total memory used.
 Eventually, this app will run out of memory and crash.

 <img src="chart_before_crash.png" />